bugzmanov/nes_ebook/src/chapter_3_4.md

 }
 ```

-The last sleep statement was added to slow down things a bit to have a playable pace.
+The last sleep statement was added to slow things down to have a playable pace.

 And there you have it, the first game running on our emulator.